ml-archive/nodes-fe-readme/Documentation/setup-a-new-project.md

 ```
 > :exclamation: We do **not** use `create-react-native-app` as we will be building, deploying and adding native code in all Nodes projects.

-We will soon create a template with a set of packages and configurations, which can be used for future ReactJS projects.
+We will soon create a template with a set of packages and configurations, which can be used for future React Native projects.

 ## Github